The Ultimate Merida Itinerary: 3 Days

 If you're looking for the best area to stay in Merida, I recommend looking in the Plaza Grande (central) area, or slightly north in the Santa Lucia or Santiago neighborhoods.

-Enjoy a home cooked breakfast, relaxing by the pool, and a comfortable night’s sleep at the best hotels in Merida below.
+Enjoy a home cooked breakfast, relaxing by the pool, and a comfortable night’s sleep at the best places to stay in Merida below, including the best budget hotel in Merida, Mexico.

 Breakfast Included